Anti-corruption presidential candidate is assassinated in Ecuador as country reels from violence

 QUITO, Ecuador (AP) — An Ecuadorian presidential candidate who recently pledged to root out corruption and lock up the country's “thieves” was fatally shot at a political rally in the capital as the South American country reels from drug-related crime and violence.

 Fernando Villavicencio, 59, who was known for speaking up against cartels, was assassinated Wednesday, less than two weeks before a special presidential election.
-He was not a front-runner, but his death deepened an organized crime crisis that has already claimed thousands of lives and underscored the challenge that Ecuador's next leader will face.
+He was not a front-runner, but his death deepened the sense of crisis around organized crime crisis that has already claimed thousands of lives and underscored the challenge that Ecuador's next leader will face.

 Video of the rally in Quito posted on social media appeared to show Villavicencio walking out of the rally surrounded by guards.
 The footage then showed the candidate getting into a white pickup truck before gunshots were heard, followed by screams and commotion around the truck.